-Students can expect to meet with a counselor through a private, confidential website for 30-45 minutes.
-At the first session, students will complete a brief intake and discuss concerns, problems, and goals.
-The counselor will then determine what resources are appropriate and if needed, schedule subsequent sessions.
+You will meet with a counselor in a private office or in a virtual session for 30 to 45 minutes.
+You will complete a brief intake and discuss concerns and goals.
+The counselor will determine what resources are appropriate and, if needed, schedule additional sessions.

-Counseling sessions are strictly confidential, as is information about students who seek counseling; according to North Carolina law and the professional standards and ethics under which counselors practice.
-Counseling files are NOT part of academic records.
+Counseling sessions are strictly confidential according to North Carolina law and the professional standards and ethics under which counselors practice.
+Counseling files are not part of academic records.

 Confidential information is not shared outside of Wake Tech except in the following circumstances: